JWT Authentication

 • Token Generation: The generateJWT function (a placeholder for the actual JWT generation method) creates the token using the provided payload, key, and options.

-Once the token is generated, you can use it to make authenticated API requests.
+If you set the scope to private, you can use it to make authenticated API requests.
 The following steps outline how to make an authenticated request:

 1. Define the API Endpoint: Specify the URL of the API you want to call.